Karolína Kosinová

-Karolína Kosinová (born 21 May 1998) is a Czech ice hockey player for SDE Hockey of the Swedish Women's Hockey League (SDHL) and member of the Czech national ice hockey team, She also plays elite ball hockey and is a member of the Czech national ball hockey team.
+Karolína Kosinová (born 21 May 1998) is a Czech ice hockey and ball hockey player.
+She plays in the Czech Women's Extraliga with HC Baník Příbram and in the Regionalni liga junioru, the Czech third-tier men's national under-20 league, with HC Berounští Medvědi U20.
+Kosinová represents Czechia as a member of the national ice hockey team and the national ball hockey team, and has won world championship medals in both sports.

+Ice hockey

-International ice hockey
+International play

 As a junior player with the Czech national under-18 team, she participated in the IIHF U18 Women's World Championships in 2015 and 2016.

 Kosinová made her debut with the senior national team at the IIHF Women's World Championship in 2019, one of just six players from the Czech Women's Extraliga to be selected.

-In January 2023, Kosinová represented Czechia in the women’s ice hockey tournament at the 2023 Winter World University Games.
+In January 2023, Kosinová represented Czechia in the women's ice hockey tournament at the 2023 Winter World University Games.
 She contributed a goal across seven games to help the Czech team secure a bronze medal victory.
 Later that year, she participated in the 2023 IIHF Women's World Championship and won another Czech bronze medal.